DevCabin/SafeMessage-Ai/DEVELOPER_GUIDE.md

-# SafeMessage AI Developer Guide
+# ScamBomb Developer Guide

-This guide provides a deep dive into the SafeMessage AI web application architecture, logic flow, and implementation details for developers.
+This guide provides a deep dive into the ScamBomb web application architecture, logic flow, and implementation details for developers.

 ## 🏗️ Application Architecture